-The ongoing COVID-19 pandemic and associated community shutdowns have a widespread and severe impact on worldwide economic activity.
-The uncertainties arising from the pandemic, including the length of the pandemic, the efficacy and availability of vaccines and the extent of production and business disruptions, may significantly worsen the global economic recovery and outlook.
-Trade frictions between the United States and certain major nations, uncertainties following Brexit, the fluctuation of the US dollar against major currencies, the increasing geopolitical tensions as well as the volatility of oil prices, all have created uncertainties in the world economy and global financial market.
-A severe slowdown in global economic growth could lead to economic contractions in certain markets, commercial and consumer delinquencies, weakened consumer confidence and increased market volatility.
+The ongoing COVID-19 pandemic continues to bring about widespread and severe impacts on worldwide economic activities.
+Despite some signs of recovery of the global economy from the COVID-19 pandemic, the momentum could be dampened due to possible emergence of new COVID-19 variants.
+The pace of recovery could also be constrained by uneven vaccination across countries.
+The global economic outlook still depends on the development of the health crisis, including the duration, spread, severity and any recurrence of the pandemic, the efficacy and availability of vaccines, and the nature and severity of measures adopted by governments.
+International trade relations, uncertainties following Brexit, supply chain disruptions, the fluctuation of major currencies, the increasing geopolitical tensions, as well as the development of inflation, interest rate and energy costs in major economies, all have created uncertainties in the world economy and global financial markets.
+A severe slowdown in global economic growth could lead to economic contractions in certain markets, commercial and consumer delinquencies, weakened consumer confidence and increased market volatility and decline in the value of the assets.
 The Group is a diversified infrastructure investment company with businesses in Hong Kong, Mainland China, the United Kingdom ("UK"), Continental Europe, Australia, New Zealand, Canada and the United States.
 Any adverse economic conditions in those countries and places in which the Group operates may potentially impact on the Group's businesses, financial conditions or results of operations, asset values and liabilities.